My Kathmandu temples sightseeing FAM tour showcased a fascinating repository of Nepalese art, history, culture, and tradition.

 The Pashupatinath Temple

-My primary interest in it stemmed from the fact that it was one of the locations for shooting the Marvel movie, Dr Strange, starring Benedict Cumberbatch.
-Of course, it’s also of interest that this temple complex is on the list of UNESCO World Heritage Sites.
+My primary interest in it was that it was one of the locations for shooting the Marvel movie, Dr Strange, starring Benedict Cumberbatch.
+This temple complex is also on the list of UNESCO World Heritage Sites.

 Only Hindus are allowed into the main Pashupatinath Temple.
 For people of other religions, all the other parts of the building are open except the main temple.

-If you visit this complex, remember that it’s not just a single temple you’re visiting.
-It’s a sprawling collection of temples, ashrams, images and inscriptions encompassing 264 hectares of land, including 518 temples and monuments.
+If you visit this complex, remember it’s not just a single temple.
+It’s a sprawling collection of temples, ashrams, images, and inscriptions encompassing 264 hectares of land, including 518 temples and monuments.
 So there’s a lot of walking involved.

 There’s also a crematorium on the banks of the river that you can visit if you like that sort of thing.
 I preferred to stay with my group and watch the monkeys that scurried about the complex.

-The only reason why we did so much sightseeing in Kathmandu on one day was that it was a FAM Tour and a whirlwind one at that.
-Personally, I found it very tiring and a bit too much to take in.
+We did a lot of sightseeing in Kathmandu in one day because it was a whirlwind FAM Tour.
+I found it very tiring and a bit too much to take in.

 You can make it easier on yourself and enjoy your time more if you spread your Kathmandu city tour over at least 3 days – and spend an entire day at each of these places – because you’ll be walking a lot and there’s plenty to see and photograph.